 You're using a supported version of Dynatrace.
 Review the release notes for currently supported versions.

-For Runtime Vulnerability Analytics to work properly, make sure deep monitoring is enabled in Settings > Processes and containers > Process group monitoring.
+For Runtime Vulnerability Analytics to work properly, make sure deep monitoring is enabled in Settings > Process and contextualize > Process groups > Process group monitoring.

 For .NET, Go, and Python technologies, for which automatic deep monitoring is disabled, you need to manually enable deep monitoring on each host.
 For more information, see Process deep monitoring.